Pomona Waste To Energy Power Station: Ownership

 The power station is owned and under development by Geogenix BV, a garbage management enterprise based in the Netherlands.
-Geogenix BV has formed a wholly owned Zimbabwean subsidiary Geo Pomona Waste Management Private Limited, to design, build, finance, own, operate and maintain this power station for the first 30 years after commercial commissioning.
-After thirty years, ownership of the plant will revert to Harare City Council.
+Geogenix BV has formed a wholly owned Zimbabwean subsidiary, Geo Pomona Waste Management Private Limited, to design, build, finance, own, operate and maintain this power station for the first 30 years after commercial commissioning.
+After 30 years, ownership of the plant will revert to Harare City Council.

 Construction costs and timeline

 The cost of construction has been reported as €304 million (US$344 million).
-Construction is expected to conclude in the second half of 2022 or in the first half of 2023.
+Construction was expected to conclude in the second half of 2022 or in the first half of 2023.

 Associated benefits

-This plant offers a "sustainable solution" to the disposal of solid waste, which is an increasing problem in the country and particularly in Harare.
+This plant offers a sustainable solution to the disposal of solid waste, which is an increasing problem in the country and particularly in Harare.
 The feasibility study that preceded the approval of this project calculated the daily garbage dump at Pomona at 1,000 tonnes.
 Of that 57 percent was combustible and led to numerous daily fire outbreaks at the land fill.
 The project also adds 22 megawatts of electricity to the grid, reducing the electricity deficit and associated load-shedding.

-An estimated workforce, exceeding 300 will be hired to run the dumpsite and the power station during the next 30 years.
+An estimated workforce exceeding 300 will be hired to run the dumpsite and the power station during the next 30 years.
 This will boost the economy and social wellbeing of a cross-section of Zimbabweans.